microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 `RWByteAddressBuffer` or `groupshared` array.
 When storing to `RWByteAddressBuffer` objects the data is stored in the component type of the matrix object.
-When storing to `groupshared` memory, the matrix component data is converted to the target arithmetic or packed data type if the data types do not match.
+When storing to `groupshared` memory, the matrix component data is converted to the target arithmetic type if the data types do not match.

 For the `Store` operations on `[RW]ByteAddressBuffers`, the `Stride` argument represents the row or column stride in bytes.
 For the `Store` operations on